Buyer checklist

 • Render queues and watch folders for batch work.

-• Design drift checks and review boards.
+• Automatic possible-drift checks and approval boards.

 Related reading